MightyWing/algo/docs/troubleshooting.md

 Storing debug log for failure in /Users/algore/Library/Logs/pip.log
 ```

 You are running an old version of `pip` that cannot build the `pycrypto` dependency.
-Upgrade to a new version of `pip` by running `sudo pip install -U pip`.
+Upgrade to a new version of `pip` by running ` pip install -U pip`.

 ### 3. Error: "TypeError: must be str, not bytes"